 Are sales goals the same as metrics?

 They aren’t the same, but they are related.
 A metric is a measurement or key indicator that helps you evaluate an aspect of your sales process.
 Usually, metrics also provide insight toward the accomplishment of a goal.
-Goals are usually more formal and are used to measure performance and hold salespeople accountable, where metrics often help you evaluate activities and variables that ultimately lead to success in reaching those goals.
+Goals are typically more formal and are used to measure performance and hold salespeople accountable, whereas metrics often help you evaluate activities and variables that ultimately lead to success in reaching those goals.

-You can establish a metric that measures the sales reps activities each week.
+You can establish a metric that measures the sales rep’s activities each week.
 In this case, he or she will need to generate 10 prospects, convert three to four to leads, and close roughly one new sale.
 You might use a “prospects generated” metric to help keep your salespeople moving toward their ultimate goal of increasing revenue by 15% this quarter.

 How many sales goals should I set?

-In order to be effective, you should set three to five sales goals per individual, and a comparable number of goals for the team.
+In order to be effective, you should set three to five sales goals per individual, and a similar number of goals for the team.
 Most people are only able to truly engage with a few goals at a time, and it can be counterproductive to make people accountable for more than that.
 Additionally, if you find that you are setting more goals, consider whether they are goals or metrics, or whether your sales process could be more focused and intentional.